A topic from the subject of Inorganic Chemistry in Chemistry.

 pH Measurements:

-• Acids of different concentrations
+• Measuring the pH of acids of different concentrations

-• Bases of different concentrations
+• Measuring the pH of bases of different concentrations

 Data Analysis

 Titration Curves: Graphs of pH versus volume of titrant added, which provide information about the equivalence point and acid/base strength.
+The shape of the curve indicates whether the acid and/or base is strong or weak.

 pH Values: Numeric indicators of the acidity or alkalinity of solutions, used to classify substances as acids, bases, or neutral.
+These values are obtained through experimental measurements or calculations.

 Applications